About STFM and Family Medicine Education

 October 27, 1967

-First organizational meeting, in New York City.
+The first organizational meeting was held in New York City.
 Forty-five educators gathered at the New York Hilton to discuss the feasibility of developing a new organization related to the teaching of family medicine.

 February 9, 1968